CollegeDev/DonkeyGuard/README.md

 Simply use the features of github to report bugs or request new features.

 ## FAQ
-### My device doesn't boot any more, what can I do?
+### My device doesn't boot any more or stucks in bootloop, what can I do?
-Deactivate the Xposed-Framework during the boot (press volume up/down several times).
-If that won't work for you, please flash the RescueDonkey.zip from this repo (branch rescue).
-This *.zip will normally be copied at the first start of the application to your default sdcard directory.
+Deactivate the Xposed-Framework during the boot (press volume up/down several times; the device vibrates everytime the button gets touched).
+If that won't work for you, please flash the RescueDonkey.zip from this repo (branch rescue) or download it from [XDA](http://forum.xda-developers.com/showpost.php?p=54471912&postcount=1).
+The flashable RescueDonkey.zip will be copied at the first start of the application to your sdcard directory.
+Simply boot into the recovery mode and flash it.
+Please don't forget to take a snapshot of the logs (logcat) and post them on XDA.

 ### The internet restriction doesn't work, what can I do?
 You need to install the [Cydia Substrate](http://www.cydiasubstrate.com) Framework for Android.
 Simply download the Application from the PlayStore (or website) and install it.
 Then do following: